discord-py-ui/discord-ui/docs/source/usage.rst

 To get the user who pressed the button, you use ``btn.author``.
-If you want to acces the message on which the button is, you use ``messsage``
+If you want to acces the message on which the button is, you use ``btn.messsage``

 **Select menu**